OpenSpace/OpenSpace-Docs/manual/content/ephemeris/asteroids.md

 ## Trail Rendering Settings
 ### Changing Trail Color and Opacity
 Change the red, green, and blue slider values under *Renderable --> Appearances --> Color* to modify the trail color.
-Reduce the *Renderable --> Opacity* slider value to make the trails more transparent.
+Reduce the {menuselection}`Renderable --> Opacity` slider value to make the trails more transparent.

 ### Changing Trail Length
-Under *Renderable --> Appearances*, the *Line fade* parameter can be adjusted to change how much of the total orbital trail is displayed.
+Under {menuselection}`Renderable --> Appearances`, the *Line fade* parameter can be adjusted to change how much of the total orbital trail is displayed.
 Setting this to the maximum will display the entire elliptical orbit.
 The results will differ with this adjustment because the amount of trail fade is proportional to the total orbital path, and some asteroids/comets have much longer paths than others.